-At a high-level, our proposal addresses foundational advances in checkpointing and reliability at scale, compiler-assisted automatic performance forecasting (which can be used for early detection of performance/scaling bugs at scale) and elimination of key scalability bottlenecks in the runtime.
-These solutions crosscut languages, compilers, and runtime systems for a comprehensive approach to reliable and efficient exa-scale computing.
+At a high-level, our proposal addresses foundational advances in checkpointing and reliability at scale, compiler-assisted automatic performance forecasting (which can be used for early forecasting/prediction of performance scaling) and elimination of key scalability bottlenecks in the runtime system.
+These solutions crosscut compilers, tools, and runtime systems for a comprehensive approach to reliable and efficient Exascale computing.

 At large scale and long runtimes, reliability is a critical issue and one that is particularly exacerbated by the large number of possible failing components in an exa-scale system.
 Fundamentally, checkpointing strategies can be global or local (or some combination of the two).
 Each strategy has its own advantages and disadvantages.
 With globally coordinated scheduling, consistent checkpoints are guaranteed; however the co-ordination effort and time scales with system size.
 Unfortunately, long checkpoint coordination times interact poorly with the fact that large systems have lower mean-time-to-failure (MTTF).
 In the extreme, one may have a system where forward progress is jeopardized if MTTF is less than checkpoint coordination time.
 On the other hand, local uncoordinated checkpointing can avoid the latency of coordination; however, it offers weak guarantees of obtaining a consistent checkpoint.
 This can potentially lead to a domino effect where one is forced to revert to earlier checkpoints which, in turn, may be inconsistent, resulting in cascaded rollbacks and large wasted effort.
-The key innovation we propose is a new approach to checkpointing that employs timestamp-based local, uncoordinated checkpointing technique while avoiding the domino effect.
+The key innovation we propose is a fundamentally new approach to checkpointing that obviates the need for consistency in the checkpoints, while still guaranteeing reliable, consistent forward progress.
+Our technique employs timestamp-based local, uncoordinated checkpointing technique while avoiding the domino effect.
 The checkpointing will be automatically initiated by the runtime.
 Such a design offers the best of both worlds - fast, local, independent checkpoints and minimal wasted effort.

-Another key challenge in exa-scale computing is predicting performance scalability, as certain behaviors and even execution paths may only be observed at large scale.
+Another key challenge in Exascale computing is predicting performance scalability, as certain behaviors and even execution paths may only be observed at large scale.
 Our approach is to provide a compiler-assisted, automatic methodology for performance forecasting at scale (both in system size and dataset size).
-Such a tool/methodology will critically enable and automate detection and diagnosis of performance/scaling bugs early in the process.
+Such a tool/methodology will critically enable and automate detection and diagnosis of performance scaling early in the process.
 Our methodology leverages advanced symbolic program analysis and derives performance expressions for computation and communication.
 Several architecture-dependent parameters of the expressions are derived from profile runs on a given, mid-scale platform and training datasets, as well as from platform microbenchmarks that can be extended to scale.
 The performance expressions can be used to evaluate the program behavior on large scale system configurations and large datasets.
 Integrating this framework into the compiler allows the analysis of all possible execution paths, including those not observed in small-scale tests.
-Consequently, the compiler can provide feedback on likely performance problems within certain execution paths even if those have not arisen during profile executions.
+Consequently, the compiler can provide feedback on likely performance scaling problems within certain execution paths even if those have not arisen during profile executions.